-Let’s think about this from a few different perspectives:
+Let's think about this in a couple of ways:

-First, how much do you want/need to earn?
-You should create your rates to reflect what you need to earn.
-Keep in mind that you won’t get paid for some of the things you must do, such as preparing your taxes, looking for more customers, and weekly admin work.
-So, your hourly or project rate needs to be a little higher to make up for the unpaid work that is part of every freelancer’s life.
+First, take a look at your monthly expenses and determine what you want/need to earn.
+That should be the minimum amount that you charge.
+Also, consider the fact that you won't get paid for everything you must do as a freelancer, such as preparing your taxes, looking for more customers, and weekly admin work.
+This means that your hourly or project rate needs to be a little higher to make up for the unpaid work that is part of every freelancer's life.

-Second, how much do others charge for similar services at your level of expertise and experience?
-This question can be a little difficult to answer, but you can just ask.
-Join a Facebook group and ask.
-Call a local competitor and ask.
-Once you know what they charge, you can go under that if you’re new to the market or over it if you’re the boss.
+Next, take a look at how much others charge for similar services at your level of expertise.
+One of the best ways to do this is to join a Facebook group and ask.
+Once you know what they charge, you can go under that if you're new to the market or over it if you're an expert.

 Another massive item you should plan for is taxes.
 You'll be paying your own taxes as a freelancer, so your rates should incorporate the taxes you'll eventually have to pay.
 The average tax amount paid by Americans, for all taxes, is about 29%.
 This means you'll end up paying $3 in taxes out of every $10 you earn.
 Price your work to pay your taxes and be left with the income you want.

 Your best rates will be different, because everyone's market is different.
 What works on the East Coast might not be successful in Nevada.
 Try a few different price points until you find the rate clients accept and you can live on.

 A personal trainer invoice is unique in that it will include a detailed breakdown of the fitness services provided.
 This can include the type of service, the duration of the session, and any additional items that were included in the overall package.
 The invoice should also include any additional fees such as administrative costs or taxes, as well as the payment due date.